MrRobinOfficial/Guide-UnrealEngine/sections/helpful_links.md

 This section was NOT written in conjunction with ChatGPT.
 </td></tr></table>

-Here are the simplified tables based on the type of content:

 ### YouTube Videos

 | Author        | Title                                                                      | Length   | Link                                                   |